Lady_Light_6.png

 But what she meant was:

-If I can build it strong enough—dense enough—bright enough… I won’t need your illusions.
-I won’t need you at all.
+If I can build it stable enough… dense enough… strong enough… I won’t need your illusions.

+It was easier, now, to lie with her eyes.
 Easier to let her voice fall to a purr, her movements slow and deliberate, her gaze low and deferential—all an illusion of surrender.
 She didn’t need prestidigitation to cast this spell.
 She only needed him to believe it.

 Temenos had begun visiting more often.

-At first under the pretense of helping her refine her spells for the ceremony.
+At first under the pretense of helping her refine her spell for the ceremony.
 Then under the guise of delivering her readings, her schedule, her meals.
 Now he came for no stated reason at all.

 Sometimes, he didn’t even speak.
 He would simply linger in the corner, watching her like an artist studying the curvature of a statue he believed belonged to him.